redis/docs/content/operate/rs/references/cli-utilities/rladmin/_index.md

 `rladmin` is a command-line utility that lets you perform administrative tasks such as failover, migration, and endpoint binding on a Redis Enterprise Software cluster.
 You can also use `rladmin` to edit cluster and database configurations.

-Although you can use the admin console for some of these tasks, others are unique to the `rladmin` command-line tool.
+Although you can use the Cluster Manager UI for some of these tasks, others are unique to the `rladmin` command-line tool.

 ## `rladmin` commands